 You have already spent 313 days with an electronic tag and curfew (this is called being on bail)/staying with [insert name of foster carer or residential home] (this is called remand to local authority accommodation).
-You had to stay inside for 9 hours or more each day.
+You had to stay inside for nine hours or more each day.
 Because of that, the minimum term - the shortest amount of time you have to be in custody - is made less by 157 days.
-The minimum term is now 14 years and 208 days [include as months as well eg this is the same as 14 years and nearly 7 months].
+The minimum term is now 14 years and 208 days [include as months as well, eg this is the same as 14 years and nearly seven months].

-- (4) Explain the consequences: - (a) The minimum term will be served in full before D is eligible to be considered for release by the Parole Board;
+- (4) Explain the consequences: - (a) The minimum term will be served in full before D is eligible to be considered for release by the Parole Board.

-- (b) The decision about whether or when D will be released on licence will be taken by the Parole Board upon consideration of the risk(s) of D causing further harm; - (c) If D is released D will be on licence for the rest of his/her life; - (d) The licence will be subject to conditions, which will be set at the time of D's release, and if D were to break any condition he/she would be liable to be returned to prison to continue to serve his/her sentence and may not be released again.
+- (b) The decision about whether or when D will be released on licence will be taken by the Parole Board upon consideration of the risk(s) of D causing further harm. - (c) If D is released, D will be on licence for the rest of their life. - (d) The licence will be subject to conditions, which will be set at the time of D's release, and if D were to break any condition, they would be liable to be returned to prison to continue to serve their sentence and may not be released again.

-Example (Detention During her Majesty's Pleasure)
+Example (detention during His Majesty's pleasure - ie child defendant)

 The sentence for murder is fixed by law.
 This means there is only one sentence I can give you.
-For a person your age it is detention during Her Majesty's Pleasure.
+For a person your age it is called detention during His Majesty's pleasure.
 This is a custodial sentence.
 This means that instead of going home today you will go to a secure place.
 You will not be allowed to leave that secure place until you are told you can.
 I have decided that the shortest length of time you must stay in custody is 10 years.
 This is called a minimum term.

 The Parole Board are a group of people who decide if it is safe for a person to leave custody.
-After you have spent 10 years in custody they will decide if you can leave then or not.
+After you have spent 10 years in custody, they will decide if you can leave then or not.
 If they decide it is not safe, then you will stay in custody for a longer time.
 When you do leave custody, you will be on licence for the rest of your life.
 This means that there are rules, or conditions, that will be decided when you leave custody.
 You will have to follow those rules for the rest of your life.
-If you break those rules you may have to go back into custody.
+If you break those rules, you may have to go back into custody.